I did the most selfish thing that I have ever done since having KIDS. And I can say I’m completely fine with it!

 However, the biggest part of it was the fact that I missed being the ‘old me’.
 I was sick of being viewed as just a MOM!
 I was sick of not being that pre-kid me.
 Where we used to be able to just pack up and travel at a moment’s notice.
 Where we did not plan things weeks in advance.
 Where our Saturday routine was not based around nap time.
 Where we did not have to pack up the whole house to just go on a day trip to run errands.
 I miss being spontaneous!!!

 So, Thursday morning, after a night of crying on the phone to my mom.
 (Along with multiple pounds of chocolate and a glass of wine.)
 I woke up, with this fire in my belly, to change things.
 This burning desire to get the hell out of dodge.

 I stood at the kitchen counter as the kids fought over who had more banana on their breakfast plate, and I googled last minute family vacations.
 I was set on packing up this circus and getting our butts to some sunshine.
 We needed something exciting, an adventure to get us out of this funk.

-I texted my mom my wild idea, as I was about to push the book button.
+I texted my mom about my wild idea, as I was about to push the delate button on the whole thing.
 She responded “NO!!
 Absolutely not!
 I will take the kids!
 You have to spend time with your husband!”
 In true mom fashion she was RIGHT!

 So, after a few texts back and forth, I gave in and agreed.
 We needed to getaway.
 To reconnect.
 To breath.
 To sleep.
 To be people again, not just parents.